October is jack-o-lantern season, so why not get the family out of the house and into the pumpkin patch!

 485 Rte 133, Sabrevois

 Pick your own pumpkin at Ferme Reid, which also boasts a picnic area, animal farm and playground for children.
-Moreover, on weekend with good weather inflatable games will be installed on site.
-You might want to also try the farm’s speciality at their kiosk, sweet corn.
+On weekends, weather permitting, kids can jump on giant inflatables.
+The farm’s speciality at their kiosk is sweet corn.
 Pumpkin picking is offered from the end of September through October, open Sunday to Friday from 9 a.m. to 7 p.m. and on Saturday from 8 a.m. to 7 p.m.
-Approximately a 45-minute drive from Montreal.
+Approximately 45 minutes from Montreal.

 Potager Mont-Rouge Halte Gourmande